arvindk2025/Project-Section-of-Portfolio/README.md

 ## Features

 - Display a grid of project cards.
-- Each project card includes project name, description, and links.
+- Each project card includes the project name, description, and links.
 - Responsive design to ensure an optimal viewing experience across devices.

 ## Technologies Used